Mohammed0Arfath/LearnMate/README.md

-Here you go, Arfath bhai!
-Here’s the README as a `.md` file content rendered properly for GitHub:

----

 # 🧠 LearnMate: Your Personalized AI Education Coach

 > IBM Agentic AI Project | Internship with Edunet Foundation
 > Built Entirely on IBM Cloud + Render + GitHub Pages

----

 ## 🚀 Overview